nuitrcs/linking-vscode-to-llms-workshop/README.md

 > **Note on Ollama running in the background:** After installation, Ollama starts automatically and runs quietly in the background.
 This is convenient for the workshop, but you may want to stop it when not in use since it holds system resources.
 To stop it, right-click the Ollama icon in the **system tray** (Windows, bottom-right of taskbar) or click the Ollama icon in the **menu bar** (macOS) and select **Quit Ollama**.
 To start it again, just relaunch Ollama from the Start menu (Windows) or Applications folder (macOS).
 To prevent it from starting automatically at login, disable it in **Task Manager → Startup Apps** (Windows) or **System Settings → General → Login Items** (macOS).

-### C.4 Connect Ollama to GitHub Copilot Chat
+### B.4 Connect Ollama to GitHub Copilot Chat

-If you have not already install the GitHub Copilot Chat Extension, please see Option B above.
+If you have not already install the GitHub Copilot Chat Extension, please see Option C below.
 VS Code's GitHub Copilot Chat can use your local Ollama models through its built-in model picker.
 This requires VS Code 1.113+ and GitHub Copilot Chat 0.41.0+.

 **Quick Setup (Recommended)**